U.S., UK want financial services as part of trade pact

 The agreement would likely address issues such as what percentage of people on the board of a foreign bank need to be U.S. citizens, and what stake foreign banks can hold in U.S. financial institutions, another UK diplomat said.

-Thornier problems would have to be dealt with separately, this person said, such as derivatives regulation and the challenge of "too big to fail" banks.
+Thornier problems would have to be dealt with separately, the diplomat said, such as derivatives regulation and the challenge of "too big to fail" banks.

 The White House formally notified Congress in March of its plan to negotiate a comprehensive trade and investment agreement with the EU.